Layer-wise Geometric Approximation Rates for Deep Networks: Main results

 Theorem~\ref{thm:main:Lp} also provides a rigorous approximation-theoretic foundation for MGDL.
 In the MGDL paradigm, the target is approximated progressively, grade by grade, with each new grade correcting the residual left by the previous ones.
 Earlier work \cite{Xu2023} developed this viewpoint mainly from the algorithmic and empirical perspective, while \cite{shijun:mgdl:relu:decay} established monotone error decay and convergence to zero in the purely \ReLU\ framework.
 The present theorem extends this line of research from a quantitative approximation viewpoint by showing that \emph{every} intermediate layer satisfies an explicit approximation bound.
 At the same time, this stronger layer-wise characterization comes with a structural distinction: it relies on a mixed-activation architecture, and therefore the monotonicity property available in the pure \ReLU\ setting is no longer guaranteed.

 This naturally brings us to another essential feature of our result, namely, the role of the mixed activation \(\bmvarrho\).
 The use of \(\bmvarrho\) is not a superficial variation of existing architectures, but a crucial ingredient of the explicit construction underlying Theorem~\ref{thm:main:Lp}.
 More precisely, the \(\ReLU\) channels are responsible for localizing the input and generating the underlying geometric partition of the domain, whereas the sine channels are used to realize the target values on the resulting cells.
 In this way, geometric localization and value realization are separated in function yet coordinated in the overall construction.
 Such a division of labor is particularly effective in multiscale approximation, where one needs both precise geometric control and sufficient flexibility to encode oscillatory or fine-scale behavior.
 Purely \ReLU\ networks, owing to their piecewise linear structure, are naturally well suited for localization, but they may be comparatively inefficient for representing highly oscillatory components.
-By contrast, sinusoidal activations encode oscillatory patterns much more directly \cite{shijun:arbitrary:error:with:fixed:size,yarotsky:2019:06,ZZZZ-25-FMMNN,shijun:floor:relu}.
-Our hybrid architecture exploits these complementary strengths in a completely explicit manner: the coordinate-wise activation assignment in \eqref{eq:act:varrho} is fixed in advance, and no additional gating, routing, or adaptive partitioning is required.
+By contrast, sinusoidal activations encode oscillatory patterns much more directly. \begin{colorenv} Research on periodic activations can be traced back to the 1980s; for example, \cite{Gallant1988ThereEA} considered Fourier neural networks using cosine activation.
+Since then, a substantial literature has emerged around periodic representations, including the frequency principle \cite{xu2019frequency} and Fourier-feature-based networks \cite{NEURIPS2020_55053683}.
+As far as we know, the first approximation-theoretic result for sine-\ReLU\ networks was obtained in \cite{yarotsky:2019:06}, which implies that any $1$-Lipschitz function on $[0,1]^d$ can be approximated with error $\exp(-c_d\sqrt{W})$ by a sine-\ReLU\ network with $O(W)$ parameters.
+However, this result is asymptotic in nature.
+It asserts only the existence of a suitable network with \(W\) parameters for sufficiently large \(W\), without quantifying how large \(W\) must be or characterizing the required architecture.
+Consequently, for a given network with \(W\) parameters, the approximation rate cannot be inferred from \(W\) alone.
+By contrast, quantitative approximation results stated directly in terms of width and depth are more informative, since the approximation rate can be explicitly estimated once the architecture is specified.
+For example, it is shown in \cite{shijun:floor:relu} that a Floor-\ReLU{} network achieves an approximation error of order $3\sqrt d\,N^{-\sqrt L}$ using width $\max\{d,5N+3\}$ and depth $64dL+3$.
+The later work \cite{ZZZZ-25-FMMNN} further demonstrates that a sine-\ReLU{} network of width $d(4N-1)$ and depth $L+2$ satisfies $\|\phi-f\|_{L^p([0,1]^d)}\le 2\sqrt d\,N^{-L}$ for every $1$-Lipschitz target function, while each hidden-layer weight matrix has rank at most $3d$.
+It is worth noting that all of these constructions employ mixed activations, but the activation assigned to each hidden neuron is not specified explicitly.
+The present paper makes this assignment explicit by fixing two sine channels and using \ReLU{} activations for all remaining channels.
+More importantly, these works suggest a natural division of labor: periodic activations are particularly effective for encoding and decoding fine-scale or oscillatory information, whereas \ReLU{} activations provide the geometric localization and partition structure required for multiscale approximation.